gem/oq-engine/doc/installing/development-win.md

 ### Download the OpenQuake source code

+To be able to download the OpenQuake source code you must have [GIT](https://git-scm.com/download/windows) installed and available in the system `PATH`.
+If the `git` command is not available in the `oq-console.bat` terminal please use `GIT Bash` to run this step and then switch back to `oq-console.bat`.

 ```cmd
 mkdir src && cd src
 git clone https://github.com/gem/oq-engine.git
 ```

 ### Install OpenQuake

+The OpenQuake Engine source code must be installed via `pip` using the `--editable` flag.
+See `pip install --help` for further help.

 ```cmd
 pip install -e oq-engine/[dev]